Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: II. EXPERIMENTAL SETUP AND DATA ANALYSIS

 The data were collected during the EG2 run period in Hall B of Jefferson Lab using the CEBAF Large Acceptance Spectrometer (CLAS) ~\cite{Mecking:2003zu} and a 5.014 GeV electron beam.
-CLAS was based on a six-fold symmetric toroidal magnet, created by six large superconducting coils that divided the spectrometer into six independently instrumented sectors.
-The polarity of the toroidal field was chosen such that negatively charged particles were deflected towards the beam axis.
-CLAS had four types of detectors: drift chambers (DC) followed by Cerenkov counters (CC), time-of-flight (TOF) scintillators, and electromagnetic shower calorimeters (EC).
+CLAS was based on a six-fold symmetric toroidal magnet, created by six large superconducting coils that divided the spectrometer into six independently instrumented sectors, and comprised of four types of detectors: drift chambers (DC) followed by Cerenkov counters (CC), time-of-flight (TOF) scintillators, and electromagnetic shower calorimeters (EC).
 Photons from $\pi^{0}$ decay were measured in the EC at angles from about 8 to 45 degrees.

 One key ingredient in reducing systematic uncertainties of the multiplicity ratios was the use of a dual-target.
-The target system consisted of a 2-cm-long liquid-deuterium cryotarget separated by 4~cm from independently insertable solid targets (see Ref.~\cite{HAKOBYAN2008218}).
+The target system consisting of a 2-cm-long liquid-deuterium cryotarget separated by 4~cm from independently insertable solid targets (see Ref.~\cite{HAKOBYAN2008218}).
 The center of the cryotarget cell and the solid target were placed 30 cm and 25 cm upstream of the CLAS center, respectively, in order to increase acceptance for negatively charged particles.
-Since the electron beam passed simultaneously, first through the deuterium target and then through one of the solid targets, time-dependent systematic effects were reduced.
-Furthermore, the close spacing of the two targets compared to the large dimensions of the CLAS detector minimized detector acceptance differences between the solid and deuterium targets.
-A wealth of information was collected during EG2 experiment providing data for aforementioned hadronization, color transparency~\cite{ElFassi:2012} and short-range correlations~\cite{Hen_2013} studies.
+The advantage of the double target is that since the electron beam passed simultaneously through both targets, time-dependent systematic effects were reduced.
+A wealth of information was collected during EG2 experiment providing data for hadronization, color transparency~\cite{ElFassi:2012} and short-range correlations~\cite{Hen_2013} studies.

 The SIDIS reaction $e+A \rightarrow e'+\pi^{0}+X$ is measured, where $e$ and $e'$ are the incident and scattered electrons, respectively, and $X$ is the undetected part of the hadronic final state.
 Since the $\pi^{0}$ decays almost instantaneously into two photons ($\pi^{0}\rightarrow\gamma\gamma$), events with one scattered electron and at least two photons were selected.
 The invariant mass of the two-photon system was used to identify $\pi^{0}$ candidates.